jss367/jss367.github.io/_posts/2017-08-06-light-verbs-ii-literary-canon-comparison.md

     Extracting text from file

-Use the function we built in [Light Verbs 1](https://jss367.github.io/Light-verbs-1.html).
+Use the function we built in [the previous notebook](https://jss367.github.io/light-verbs-i-how-common-are-they.html).

 ```python